 Excessive sweating is also a common side effect of being overweight.
 By implementing some of the above diet hacks with some regular exercise, you can lose weight and boost your confidence. (both can drastically decrease embarrassing forehead sweat.)

 3) Reduce Stress & Anxiety

 A lot of people who suffer from excessive facial sweating also suffer from anxiety.
 In fact, anxiety and emotional stress are one of the most common sweat triggers.
-It makes sense that reducing the stress in your life can also eliminate the stress sweat that comes with it.
-Here’s a few tips to reduce anxiety.
+It makes sense that reducing the stress in your life can also eliminate the anxiety sweating that comes with it.

 4) Stop Focusing on the Sweat

 One of the biggest triggers for sweat is thinking about sweat.
 If you suffer from profuse face sweating, you know what I mean.
 You walk into a room, you start to think “please don’t sweat, please don’t sweat.”, your body kicks into fear/survival mode, you start sweating, you wonder “do they notice my sweat?
 I hope they can’t see it”, more sweat follows… and the vicious cycle continues.
 Eliminate your fear of sweating and it’s perceived consequences and you can eliminate much of resulting anxiety sweat.